Updated French Country Living Room Decor Ideas

 In a traditional French Country room those chairs might be upholstered with velvet or needlepoint.

 The deconstructed linen and loose visible stitching help make them look more au courant.
+I also enjoy them placed next to a simple painted table and rugged distressed vase to tame the posh look of the gilding.

 Antique Secretaire Writing Desk

-In style it’s more English than French but it sits well with the other elements around it.
+The piece is more English than French but it sits well with the other elements around it.

-Ornate Accents
+Additional Accents

 Some other decorative options that can straddle the new/old French style mix, yielding modern French Country style include: